smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Always check both portrait and landscape modes for user interface problems.
 I had not noticed until today that the master list was not displaying automatically if the application started with the iPad in portrait mode.

+### Day 23: January 25th, 2017

+**Today's Progress**: The Change log
+- Added an icon to the settings page.
+- Continued reading into CoreData.

+**Thoughts:**
+Not a lot of actual project code today, but a lot of reading on CoreData in preparation.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS
 [2]:	https://itunes.apple.com/us/app/icon-slate/id439697913?mt=12